Circus (Britney Spears song): Music video

-Development and synopsis
+Development

 The music video for "Circus" was filmed from October 28 to November 2, 2008, in Los Angeles, California.
 It was directed by Francis Lawrence, who previously worked with Spears on the music video for her 2001 single "I'm a Slave 4 U".
 Spears chose Lawrence, since he was the "only person who could capture it, make it really twisted, eccentric and different".
 On November 17, 2008, an exclusive three-second clip premiered during a promo for her documentary Britney: For the Record.
 The video was set to be released on December 5, 2008, on Entertainment Tonight, but it was moved at the last minute to December 4, 2008.

+Synopsis

+The music video opens with a frame of her hands picking up Curious, and also features a minimal but luxurious necklace and earrings by Bulgari.
+Spears takes time to admire the jewelry before proceeding with her performance.
+Lawrence, the director, uses spotlights in various angles to feature the artistry of Spears' dancing skills.
+The costume designer chose a ringmaster jacket and a top hat along with a baton to channel the circus theme.
+In order of appearance, animals recorded in the video are doves flying out of a top hat, lions flanking Spears, and elephants doing their own dance steps.
+As with his previous work with Spears, Lawrence employs a large cast of dancers who nail their routines.

-The video begins with Spears at a vanity, putting Curious on and earrings by Bulgari.
-She is then seen holding a top hat in front of her face, while doves fly out of another hat.
-Spears starts singing in the vanity but stands up and puts on a ringmaster jacket.
-She walks through an aisle while dancing suggestively with several circus dancers.
-Throughout the video, there are interspersed scenes of different circus performers, including ribbon dancers, contortionists, clowns and a mime on stilts.
-There are also scenes of Spears singing with the top hat, wearing a nude body stocking in front of a red curtain, with a spotlight on her.
-This is followed by a group dance scene in the middle of a circus ring, where Spears wears the ringmaster jacket, sequined hot pants and a feathered top hat.
-In the second verse, she dances with a chair and a whip wearing a nude bra covered in leaves.
-The video continues with a series of intercut scenes, such as Spears in slow motion in front of a shower of sparks, her surrounded by a pair of lions and in front of an elephant.
-During the bridge, Spears and her dancers perform a routine in front of flames.
+Circus performers include ribbon dancers, contortionists, clowns and a mime on stilts.
+One group dance scene takes place in the middle of a circus ring with Spears in a ringmaster jacket, sequined hot pants and a feathered top hat.
+In the second verse, she dances with a chair and a whip wearing a black bra covered in leaves.
+Intercut scenes, such as Spears in slow motion in front of a shower of sparks, keep the pacing exciting.
+During the bridge, Spears and her dancers perform a routine backlit by a circle of flames.
 In the last chorus, Spears returns to the circus ring, surrounded by two elephants, many more circus performers, dancers and fire breathers.
-The video ends with Spears in the spotlight, laughing with the top hat over her head.
+The video ends with Spears' signature laugh while putting on a top hat.